 3 drops clove essential oil

-This eggnog room spray is deliciously sweet with a hint of warm spice.
+This eggnog essential oil blend is deliciously sweet with notes of warm spice.
 It gets its authentic eggnog scent from a unique combination of essential oils, including decadent tonka bean absolute.

 25 drops vanilla oleoresin